Peanut Butter

 Heart Healthy

 Moreover, peanut butter contains the anti-oxidants vitamin A and vitamin E. These antioxidants fight against high blood pressure and coronary artery disease.
 In the same study by Griel et al. (2004), the subjects who consumed peanut butter also lowered the intake of saturated fat and cholesterol.
-Even though peanuts are high in fact, the study showed that the intake of peanuts did NOT contribute to an increase in body mass index.
-Those goes to show that the good fat in peanut butter, can help with type 2 diabetes AND heart disease.
+Even though peanuts are high in fat, the study showed that the intake of peanuts did NOT contribute to an increase in body mass index.
+That goes to show that the good fat in peanut butter, can help with type 2 diabetes AND heart disease.

 certification classes at pfta schools